iamutsavraj/HR_data_analysis_SQL_Project/README.md

 I'm uploading sql file as well the presentation file in this repository.

+Due to the data privacy and security reasons of Pysliq Community, I'm not be able to upload the dataset used in this project.

 I hope you will like my work.
 Thank you for visiting 🙇‍♂️